-- 66. All the above paragraphs are incorporated herein by reference. - 67.
-This is an action for trademark infringement against Defendants based on their use of infringing and confusingly similar imitations of Plaintiffs' Mark in commerce in connection with the promotion, advertisement, distribution, offering for sale, and sale of the knock-off goods. - 68.
-Specifically, Defendants are promoting and otherwise advertising, selling, offering for sale, and distributing products bearing and/or using infringements of Plaintiff's Mark.

-Defendants are continuously infringing and inducing others to infringe Plaintiffs' Mark by using them to advertise, promote, offer to sell, and/or sell goods bearing and/or using Plaintiff's Mark. - 69.
-Defendants' concurrent infringing activities are likely to cause and actually are causing confusion, mistake and deception among members of the trade and the general consuming public as to the origin and quality of Defendants' Infringing Products. - 70.
-Defendants' unlawful actions have caused and are continuing to cause unquantifiable damages to Plaintiff and are unjustly enriching Defendants with profits at Plaintiff's expense. - 71.
-Defendants' above-described illegal actions constitute infringement of Plaintiff's Mark in violation of Plaintiff's rights under § 32 of the Lanham Act, 15 U.S.C. § 1114. - 72.
-Plaintiff has suffered and will continue to suffer irreparable injury and damages due to Defendants' above described activities if Defendants are not preliminarily and permanently enjoined.
-Additionally, Defendants will continue to wrongfully profit from their illegal activities.
+- 67. Plaintiff hereby adopts and re-allege the allegations set forth in the preceding paragraphs as if set forth herein. - 68.
+This is an action for trademark counterfeiting and infringement against Defendants2 based on their use of counterfeit and confusingly similar imitations of Plaintiff's Mark in commerce in connection with the promotion, advertisement, distribution, offering for sale, and sale of the Knock-off Goods. - 69.
+Specifically, Defendants are promoting and otherwise advertising, selling, offering for sale, and distributing products bearing and/or using counterfeits and/or infringements of one or more of Plaintiff's Mark.
+Defendants are continuously infringing and inducing others to infringe Plaintiff's Mark by using them to advertise, promote, offer to sell, and/or sell goods bearing and/or using Plaintiff's Mark. - 70.
+Defendants' concurrent counterfeiting and infringing activities are likely to cause and actually are causing confusion, mistake and deception among members of the trade and the general consuming public as to the origin and quality of Defendants' Counterfeit Goods. - 71.
+Defendants' unlawful actions have caused and are continuing to cause unquantifiable damages to Plaintiff and are unjustly enriching Defendants with profits at Plaintiff's expense.